 - Assessment must maintain academic standards.

-Assessment task Type of assessment Percentage of total Due Practical test 1 Formative/Summative 10% End of day 2 Practical test 2 Formative/Summative 20% End of day 5 Practical test 3 Formative/Summative 20% End of day 5 Practical test 4 Formative/Summative 10% End of day 8 Final exam Summative 50% End of day 10 Written assignment Formative/Summative 20% One week after course finishes
+Assessment task Type of assessment Percentage of total Due Practical test 1 Formative/Summative 5% End of day 2 Practical test 2 Formative/Summative 15% End of day 4 Practical test 3 Formative/Summative 10% End of day 5 Practical test 4 Formative/Summative 10% End of day 8 Final exam Summative 40% End of day 10 Written assignment Formative/Summative 20% One week after course finishes

-In-Class Online Exam (50%): Students will undertake a final 3 hour theory exam testing their knowledge of the subject in the final class of the short course.
+In-Class Online Exam (40%): Students will undertake a final 1.5 hour theory exam testing their knowledge of the subject in the final class of the short course.
 It will consist of a series of multiple choice, short answer and long answer questions.
 The exam will be completed online, on campus and is modified closed book (one double-sided A4 hand-written sheet of notes is allowed, which must be submitted with the examination)

 Grades for your performance in this course will be awarded in accordance with the following scheme: